bytesculptor097/shakti_risc_v_32I/README.md

 # 🔧 Minimal RISC-V SoC using SHAKTI E-Class Core on Lattice FPGA

 This project implements a **minimal System-on-Chip (SoC)** based on the **SHAKTI E-Class** RISC-V processor core.
-The goal is to build a lightweight, functional RISC-V SoC suitable for small, resource-constrained FPGAs like the Lattice iCE40UP5K.
+The goal is to build a lightweight, functional RISC-V SoC suitable for small, resource-constrained FPGAs like the Lattice iCE40UP5K.The Shakti RISC‑V 32I Core on VSD FPGA project brings together two vibrant open‑source ecosystems—India’s SHAKTI processor family and the VSDOpen FPGA community—to create a low‑cost, hands‑on RISC‑V SoC platform.
+At its heart lies the SHAKTI E‑Class RV32I core, a clean‑slate, five‑stage in‑order pipelined CPU design implementing the full RV32I integer instruction set.
+By targeting the affordable VSDSquadron FPGA mini board (Lattice iCE40 / Tang Nano 9K), this repository enables students and hobbyists to:
+1. **Study** a real-world RISC‑V microarchitecture end‑to‑end.
+2. **Experiment** with instruction memory, AXI4‑Lite interconnects, and a simple UART peripheral.
+3. **Deploy** compiled firmware on actual hardware, observing live UART output.
+4. **Extend** the design—adding peripherals, modifying the pipeline, or porting to other FPGA families—all using open‑source tools like Yosys, NextPNR, and Quartus.

 ---

 ## 🧠 Project Objective